clusterednetworks/clone-copy-bootable-usb/README.md

 # clone-copy-bootable-usb
-This is a shell script that will allow

 This script was initially designed backing up the USB boot drive for a Xigmanas server.
-However it can be used for any bootable UNIX/LINUX/ FreeBSD type server
+However it can be used for any bootable UNIX/LINUX/ FreeBSD type server.

 # Usage: